puppetlabs/puppet-specifications/language/expressions.md

      foo('hello', a => 'universe', b => 'world') # same as   foo('hello', { a => 'universe', b => 'world' })
      Struct[a => Integer, b => String]           # same as Struct[{a => Integer, b => String}]

-It is illegal to use `HashEntry` expressions in the argument list of a top level function call unless the list is delimited with parenthesis.
+`HashEntry` expressions can only be used in a function call argument list when the list is enclosed in parentheses.

 Operators
 ---